Cardinals vs. Marlins Player Props Betting Odds

 Goldschmidt Stats

-- Goldschmidt has 92 hits with 20 doubles, 15 home runs, 44 walks and 46 RBI.
-He's also stolen eight bases.
+- Goldschmidt has collected 93 hits with 20 doubles, 15 home runs and 44 walks.
+He has driven in 46 runs with eight stolen bases.

 Goldschmidt Recent Games